 The signs can be different for everyone, and you may not notice any early on.
 But low levels of thyroid hormones eventually can slow down some of your body’s systems.
 You may:

-If she thinks you may have it, she’ll want to do a blood test to check your thyroid hormone levels.
-She may also recommend a thyroid scan using a small amount of radioactive tracer to see how your thyroid is working.
+If they think you may have it, they’ll want to do a blood test to check your thyroid hormone levels.
+They may also recommend a thyroid scan using a small amount of radioactive tracer to see how your thyroid is working.
 Another option is a test called a radioactive iodine uptake test (RAIU) to see if it’s working like it should.
 For this, you’ll take a small dose of radioactive iodine by mouth.
 A sensor will be used to find out how much of the iodine your thyroid takes in.
 The tracer will then leave your body when you pee.